prithwijoysaha/ignite-framework/README.md

 ## Features

--   Fast and minimalist
+-	Streamlined and polished
--   Modular and maintainable
+-	Modular architecture for effortless upkeep
--   Supports template engines (ejs)
+-	Seamlessly integrates with template engines like ejs
 -	Compatible with Express middleware
--   Built-in testing tools (jest)
--   Supported database PostgreSQL, Mongodb, Redis
+-	Includes a built-in testing framework powered by jest
--   Default database PostgreSQL and Redis
+-	Offers support for PostgreSQL (Default), MongoDB, and Redis (Default) databases
+-	Ability to handle multiple databases concurrently with multiple replicas
--   Various libraries available
+-	Includes essential libraries for added convenience
--   Directory documentation features available
+-	Simplifies documentation with swagger

-if anyone wants to contribute to the Ignite framework, your contributions are highly welcome!
-Whether you're interested in adding new features, fixing bugs, or improving documentation, your expertise can help enhance the Ignite experience for developers worldwide.
+-	Features built-in request and response logging capabilities
+-	Enhances code clarity with streamlined type checking using Js-DOC
+-	Incorporates integrated global error handling
+-	Simplifies Docker setup for easy deployment
+-	Ensures smooth asynchronous operations with a shared bus system
+-	Supports group routing with a structured directory system
+-	Supports multiple environments
+-	Accommodates a defined API response structure

+Feel free to contribute to the Ignite framework on GitHub!
+Your input can help shape its future and benefit developers worldwide.
+Don't forget to star the repository if you find it useful—it's a great way to show your support and help others discover the project too!